-This section, which may be unnecessary in many communities, creates a conditional use process to balance between aesthetic design considerations and the building owner's choice to use the property for generating renewable energy.
-If the community sets design standards for solar energy that are related to aesthetics or community character (rather than safety) the conditional use process allows the Planning Commission to depart from the design standards when such departures are necessary in order to allow for efficient harvest of solar energy.
-These conditional use standards spell out the conditions that staff would use to evaluate if the system genuinely could not be designed consistently with Section IV. (such as a lack of solar access except on the front of the building), and the metrics by which staff would evaluate screening or visual integration with the building.
-Some communities will have other means to allow this, or will have a conditional use permit process that does not create burdensome additional regulation.
+This model language uses a conditional use process to balance between aesthetic design considerations and the building owner's choice to use the property for generating renewable energy.
+If the community sets design standards for solar energy that are related to aesthetics or conditional use process allows the Planning allow for efficient harvest of solar energy, The administrative variance standards spell out the conditions that staff would use to judge if the system genuinely could not be designed consistently with Section IV. (such as a lack of and the metrics by which staff would judge screening or visual integration with the building.
+Some communities will have other means to allow this, or will have a conditional use permit

-- 2. Solar Electric (photovoltaic) Systems Solar collectors must have a pitch of between 20 and 65 degrees. - 3.
-Solar Hot Water Systems Solar collectors need to be mounted at a pitch between 40 and 60 degrees. - 4.
-System Location The system is located where the lot or building has a solar resource. - B. Standards for a CUP A conditional use shall be granted if the applicant meets the following safety, performance and aesthetic conditions: - 1.
-Aesthetic Conditions The solar energy system must be designed to blend into the architecture of the building or be screened from routine view from public right-of-ways other than alleys to the maximum extent possible while still allowing the system to be mounted for efficient performance. - 2.
-Safety Conditions All applicable health and safety standards are met. - 3.
-Non-Tracking Ground-Mounted Systems Polemounted or ground-mounted solar energy systems must be set back from the property line by one foot. - VII.
-Restrictions on Solar Energy Systems Limited As of (adoption date for this ordinance) new homeowners' agreements, covenant, common interest community standards, or other contract between multiple property owners within a subdivision of Model Community shall not restrict or limit solar energy systems to a greater extent than Model Community' solar energy standards. - VIII.
-Solar Access Model Community encourages protection of solar access in all new subdivisions. - A. Solar Easements Allowed Model Community allows solar easements to be filed, consistent with Minnesota State Code 500.
-Any property owner can purchase an easement across neighboring properties to protect access to sunlight.
-The easement can apply to buildings, trees, or other structures that would diminish solar access. - B. Easements within Subdivision Process Model Community requires new subdivisions to identify and create solar easements when solar energy systems are implemented as a condition of a PUD, subdivision, conditional use, or other permit, as specified in Section 8 of this ordinance.
+- 3. Solar Hot Water Systems.
+Solar collectors need to be mounted at a pitch between 40 and 60 degrees. - 4.
+System Location.
+The system must be located where the lot or building has a solar resource, as defined in this ordinance. - B. Standards for a CUP: A conditional use permit shall be granted if the applicant meets the following safety, performance and aesthetic conditions: - 1.
+Aesthetic Conditions.
+The solar energy system must be designed to blend into the architecture of the building or be screened from routine view from public right-of-ways other than alleys to the maximum extent possible while still allowing the system to be mounted for efficient performance. - 2.
+Safety Conditions.
+All applicable health and safety standards are met. - 3.
+Non-Tracking Ground-Mounted Systems.
+Pole-mounted or ground-mounted active solar energy systems must be set back from the property line by one foot.

+VII.
+Restrictions on Solar Energy Systems Limited.
+Consistent with 765 ILCS 165/, no homeowners' agreement, covenant, common interest community, or other contract between multiple property owners within a subdivision of Model Community shall prohibit or restrict homeowners from installing solar energy systems.
+No energy policy statement enacted by a common interest community shall be more restrictive than Model Community's solar energy standards.